ai-2070/l0-python/CUSTOM_ADAPTERS.md

 `to_l0_events` handles:

-- Error conversion to error events
+- Error conversion to error events (on error, only an error event is emitted - no complete event follows)
-- Automatic complete event emission
+- Automatic complete event emission at the end of a successful stream
 - None/null filtering

 ### to_l0_events_with_messages